-The reminiscences of the great Duke of Wellington give some idea of his wonderful activity when in the field.
-"For many years in the peninsula," he once said, "I undressed seldom: in the first four years never.
-I slept five or six nours; sometimes two or three.
-In India the custom to undress; did.
-In Spain I never marched the sol-diers more than twenty-five miles a day; in India I once marched the troops serenty-two miles in a day.
+The reminiscences of the great Duke wonderful activity when in the field.
+"For many years in the peninsula," he once said, "I undressed seldom; in the first four years never.
+I slept five or six t is not the enstom to undress; I nover did.
+In Spain I never marched the sol-diers more than twenty-five miles a day; in India I once marched the troops seventy-two miles in a day."
 HOUSEHOLD AFFAIRS.